 Talk to an experienced lawyer

 A lawyer who focuses on bus accidents and who has extensive experience litigating cases for people crash victims can get you the help you need, including benefits to pay for medical bills and lost wages and a settlement that reflects the full value of your injuries.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a bus accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.